 The Weldon Project

 The project sprung from dire consequences.
-Salt Lake City, Utah native Weldon Angelos received mandatory minimum 55-year federal sentence for a nonviolent cannabis-related offense.
+Salt Lake City, Utah native Weldon Angelos received a mandatory minimum 55-year federal sentence for a nonviolent cannabis-related offense.
 His case was ignored by the United States Supreme Court, despite ongoing pleas from advocates.
 His sentence was finally commuted by former President Barack Obama in 2016 after serving 13 years in prison.
 In 2020, former President Trump granted him full pardon.
 His conviction’s reversal only happened due to the incessant lobbying from advocates including Snoop Dogg, political analyst Van Jones, Utah Senator Mike Lee and Koch Industries.

 But The Weldon Project’s goal is to extend those freedoms to other prisoners serving hard time for similar nonviolent offenses.

-The Weldon Project sent letter on September 14 to President Joe Biden requesting full, complete and unconditional pardon to all persons subject to federal criminal or civil enforcement based on nonviolent cannabis offenses.
+The Weldon Project sent a letter on September 14 to President Joe Biden requesting a full, complete and unconditional pardon to all persons subject to federal criminal or civil enforcement based on nonviolent cannabis offenses.
 Glass House joined over 150 signatories that supported the letter to the president.

 Glass House also produced a live panel discussion on the topic, hosted by cannabis reporter Mona Zhang and featuring Killer Mike, Angelos and Kazan, as well as rapper Ralo, who joined the conversation remotely from Clayton County Detention Center in Ashland, Alabama.
 Ralo is currently serving time for a nonviolent cannabis offense.